Last updated 31st August 2023

-We are delighted to announce that the Church of England’s Strategic Investment Board has awarded the Diocese of Blackburn £3.5M strategic development funding (SDF) for our application entitled: Lighting up New Generations: Blackburn, Blackpool and across Lancashire.
-Nationally, this is the highest contribution in this year’s round of funding.
+We were delighted in 2021 to announce that the Church of England’s Strategic Investment Board had awarded the Diocese of Blackburn £3.5m of strategic development funding (SDF) for our application entitled: Lighting up New Generations: Blackburn, Blackpool and across Lancashire.
+Nationally, it was the highest contribution in that year’s round of funding.

-In Blackburn, a town of innovation, this offers opportunity to innovate with a multi-generational Youth Resourcing Church at St Luke’s, located next door to one of our vibrant Church of England Academies at St Wilfrid’s, in one of the youngest towns in Britain.
+Blackburn, is one of the youngest towns in Britain and is also a place of innovation.
+Here the project offers the opportunity to innovate with a multi-generational Youth Resourcing Church at St Luke’s which is located close to one of our vibrant Church of England Academies, St Wilfrid’s.

-In Blackpool, a town founded as a health spa, this offers opportunity at a time of significant civic investment, to grow a town centre Resourcing Church at St John’s with a focus on life in all its fullness, in a location with national profile.
+Blackpool was founded as a health spa town.
+This offers the opportunity, at a time of significant civic investment, to grow a town centre Resourcing Church at St John’s which will focus on life in all its fullness, in a location with national profile.

-At this time of both challenge and opportunity, both are in areas of urban deprivation, with the mandate to grow leaders, lay and ordained, to catalyse renewal of churches in Blackburn, down the East Lancs corridor; Blackpool and along the Fylde Coast.
+These Resource Churches are in areas of urban deprivation which offers both challenge and opportunity.
+They have a mandate to grow leaders, lay and ordained, to catalyse renewal of churches in Blackburn, down the East Lancs corridor; Blackpool and along the Fylde Coast.

-Rev Jason Gardner, St Luke’s Resourcing Church Leader, is originally from Lancashire and brings with him youth, evangelism and church planting expertise, particularly in multi-cultural areas.
-Rev Cath Brooks, who had a vision for St Luke’s as a Youth Resourcing Church back in 2014, continues as the Vicar of the Benefice.
-Jason will be licensed on 1st July.
+Rev Jason Gardner, was licensed in July 2021 as St Luke’s Resourcing Church Leader.
+Jason is originally from Lancashire and brings with him youth, evangelism and church planting expertise, particularly in multi-cultural areas.

-Rev Andy Dykes, St John’s Resourcing Church Leader, is originally from just up the coast in Cumbria.
-Andy and his wife Nic have spent most of their lives in the North West pioneering planting of Christian communities in Carlisle and Liverpool.
+Rev Andy Dykes, moved from Holy Trinity Brompton to be licensed in October 2021 as St John’s Resourcing Church Leader.
+Andy is originally from just up the coast in Cumbria and has spent time in the North West pioneering planting of Christian communities in Carlisle and Liverpool.
 Andy is a keen drummer, worship leader, poet, videographer and graphic designer.
-Andy and Nic will be moving from Holy Trinity Brompton to be licensed in early October.